humiliated

 双语例句

-你当我朋友的面羞辱我。 - I was so humiliated when I couldn't remember her name.
+你当我朋友的面羞辱我。 - I was so humiliated when I called our client by the wrong name.